Cracow Monsters

 Cracow Monsters (Krakowskie potwory) is a Polish supernatural thriller television series created by Netflix and based on Polish mythology.
 The show is directed by Kasia Adamik and Olga Chajdas.
 It was written by Anna Sienska, Gaja Grzegorzewska, and Magdalena Lankosz.
 The series was released on 18 March 2022 on Netflix.

 Synopsis

 A young woman in Kraków with a mysterious past joins a team of medical students led by an enigmatic professor who solve supernatural mysteries.

+Production

+The series title sequence and logo were designed and animated by Piotr Dismas Zdanowicz.